 Kvaerner ASA (KVAEF) Receives a Buy from Kepler Capital

-Kepler Capital analyst Kevin Roger maintained a Buy rating on Kvaerner ASA (KVAEF) on July 16 and set a price target of NOK12.00.
+In a report released yesterday, Kevin Roger from Kepler Capital maintained a Buy rating on Kvaerner ASA (KVAEF), with a price target of NOK12.00.
 The company’s shares closed last Thursday at $1.03.

-According to TipRanks.com, Roger is ranked 0 out of 5 stars with an average return of -5.0% and a 35.2% success rate.
+According to TipRanks.com, Roger is a 1-star analyst with an average return of -3.5% and a 36.7% success rate.
 Roger covers the Services sector, focusing on stocks such as Shelf Drilling, Borr Drilling, and BW Offshore.

 See today’s analyst top recommended stocks >>